anenadic/data-organisation-spreadsheets/_episodes/03-dates-as-data.md

 > [there were accuracy issues with dates when exporting data from Excel](https://uc3.cdlib.org/2014/04/09/abandon-all-hope-ye-who-enter-dates-in-excel/)
 > between Macs and PCs (dates were off by 4 years and 1 day).
 Luckily, Excel for Macs now defaults to the 1900 date system and supports dates as early as January 1, 1900.
 {: .callout}
+{% endcomment %}

+## Issues with historical data

+As far as Excel is concerned, time began on 31 December 1899 and any date before this time is not real.
+If you are mixing historic data from before and after this date, Excel will translate only the post-1900 dates into its internal format, resulting in mixed data.
+If you are working with historical data, be extremely careful with your dates!

 ## Regional date formatting issues